chrishoward-au/Architect/README.txt

 == Changelog ==

+= 0.8.5.2 =
+* CHANGED: Using transients to improve performance

 = 0.8.5.1 =
 * ADDED: Option to have no navigator showing when Navigator is navigation type.
 * FIXED: Navigator interval being ignored